Frequently Asked Questions

 A neutral grievance procedure allows a member of the union to file a grievance if any part of the contract is not being enforced.
 This would ensure that contract faculty grievances are heard and addressed by the university in a fair and timely manner.
 If the grievance is not resolved, faculty would have the ability to go into arbitration, and have a neutral third party — rather than NYU leadership — resolve the dispute.

-Can one union represent the interests of many different schools and departments?
+How can we be sure the bargaining committee will represent the interests of contract faculty from different schools and departments?

-Yes.
-NYU contract faculty are a diverse group with a wide range of salaries, responsibilities, benefits, pay structure and expertise — but we are no less diverse than comparable units in the public sector, where collective bargaining is standard practice.
-Faculty and professional staff at 29 SUNY campuses have one flexible contract that allows for the specific circumstances of departments and campuses of different types and sizes, all across the state.
+Collective bargaining is also a flexible process that can accommodate the diversity that does exist across our workforce, including differences in salaries, responsibilities, benefits, pay structure and expertise.
+We are also no less diverse than comparable units in the public sector, where collective bargaining is standard practice.
+Faculty and professional staff across 29 campuses have one flexible contract that allows for the specific circumstances of departments and campuses of different types and sizes, all across the state.
 Diverse groups of academics have also organized with the UAW to win strong contracts that lift up all members.
 For instance, UAW 2865 comprises more than 19,000 academic workers across nine University of California campuses.

 Collective bargaining gives us the ability to democratically determine our priorities and bargain a contract that seeks improvements for everyone covered by the contract.
-A union contract is not a “one size fits all” document; it will account for the varying ways full-time continuing contract faculty are situated and evaluated.
-Furthermore, a tentative agreement only goes into effect if a majority of NYU contract faculty voters choose to ratify it.
+A union contract is not a “one size fits all” document; by participating democratically in our union we can ensure that it account for the varying ways full-time continuing contract faculty are situated and evaluated.

 Will a union institute salary caps, or reduce salaries for high-earning faculty in order to secure increases for low-earning faculty?